MMatinKateb/Titanic-Spaceship/README.md

 ## Titanic Spaceship

-This repository contains the code and resources for the "Titanic Spaceship" machine learning project, developed by Mohammad Matin Kateb as part of the coursework at IAUSHK.
+This repository contains the code and resources for the "Titanic Spaceship" machine learning project, developed by Mohammad Matin Kateb.

 ## Project Overview